Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Background

 Hallucinations in LLMs have lately become a highly active topic as they impact model reliability \citep{Towards_understanding_sycophancy_in_language_models,dola,LLM_Polygraph,The_internal_state_of_an_llm_knows_when_its_lying,How_to_catch_an_ai_liar}.
 Previous work has shown that incorrect or missing knowledge is one of the main reasons for model hallucinations \citep{bechard2024reducing,perkovic2024hallucinations}.

-That said, recent work found an intriguing phenomenon: hallucinations that occur despite the model possessing the correct knowledge \cite{simhi2024distinguishing,anthropic_hk_hall,burger2024truth}.
-These studies try to differentiate two hallucination types: (1) \textbf{lack of knowledge}, where a model does not encode the correct answer, and (2) \textbf{hallucination despite having the required knowledge}, where a model generates an incorrect response even when it has the needed knowledge.
-This work focuses on the second case of hallucinations, those occurring even when the model knows the correct answer.
-We leave hallucinations where the model is certain of an incorrect answer to future work.
+That said, recent work found an intriguing phenomenon: hallucinations that occur with prompt variations despite the model possessing the correct knowledge \cite{simhi2024distinguishing,anthropic_hk_hall,burger2024truth,gekhman2025insideouthiddenfactualknowledge, orgad2024llms}.
+These studies differentiate two hallucination types: (1) \textbf{lack of knowledge}, where a model does not encode the knowledge, and (2) \textbf{hallucination despite having the required knowledge}, where a model generates an incorrect response even when it has the needed knowledge.
+Our work focuses on the second case of hallucinations, those occurring even when the model knows the correct answer.
+We leave hallucinations where the model is lacking knowledge for future work.

 \paragraph{Identification framework.} Specifically, the framework proposed by \citet{simhi2024distinguishing} systematically analyzes hallucinations despite knowledge using a three-step methodology.
-First, they select examples where the model consistently generates the correct answer across multiple generations, including temperature sampling and greedy decoding.
+First, they select examples where the model consistently generates the correct answer across multiple generations, including temperature sampling and greedy decoding with a three-shot prompt.
 Second, they introduce subtle input variations, such as ambiguous phrasing or distractors, to challenge the model’s robustness.
-This input variations approach leverages techniques explored extensively in several studies \citep{zeng2024johnny,li2024measuring,flat_earth,yao2023llm,The_Waluigi_Effect,Personas,How_to_catch_an_ai_liar}.
+This input variations approach leverages techniques explored in several studies, which aim to nudge a model toward a mistake \citep{zeng2024johnny,li2024measuring,flat_earth,yao2023llm,The_Waluigi_Effect,Personas,How_to_catch_an_ai_liar}.
 Finally, they isolate instances where the model hallucinates under greedy decoding, despite its knowledge.

-This work studies the following question: \textbf{Do language models hallucinate even when they know the correct answer while also being highly certain about their outputs?} Such Certain Hallucinations Overriding Known Evidence (\chk) would present a distinct challenge, as they imply a deep mismatch between certainty and hallucinations.
+In contrast to \citet{simhi2024distinguishing}, we show that the \chk examples occur even with natural prompts and employing best-practice prompt engineering.